avinashchoudhary2004/Retail-Inventory-Intelligence-Suite/README.md

 - **Automated ELT Pipeline:** Orchestrates the extraction, loading, and transformation of raw logs into a normalized Star Schema warehouse.
 - **Modular Data Architecture:** Organized into clear layers (Raw $\to$ DWH $\to$ Reporting) with robust configuration management and execution logging.
 - **Business-Centric KPIs:** Defined key KPIs, each mapped to business problems like Projected Stockout Loss and Forecast Reliability Score.
-- **ML-Driven Forecast Audit:** Integrates an XGBoost classifier to detect forecast bias (Over/Under-estimation), flagging unreliable predictions before they impact ordering. ......
+- **ML-Driven Forecast Audit:** Integrates an XGBoost classifier to detect forecast bias (Over/Under-estimation), flagging unreliable predictions.
 - **Action-First Dashboard:**  Prescriptive, action-first dashboard enabling store managers to proactively manage stockouts, overstock, and replenishment.